donkeyteethUX/abow/README.md

 # A Bag of Words
 A rust crate for converting collections of image feature descriptors into a "Bag-of-Words" representation for fast matching of images in localizaton / SLAM systems.
-Uses heirarchical k-means clustering to create a "vocabulary" of common visual features.
+Uses hierarchical k-means clustering to create a "vocabulary" of common visual features.
 The vocabulary can then be used to transform an arbitrary image or collection of image keypoint descriptors into a compact bag of words (bow) vector.
 Bow vectors can be matched very quickly to give a measure of image similarity.

 ## Setup
 This crate is primarily designed for use with user-provided keypoint descriptors.
 Currently, 32-bit binary descriptors are supported (ORB or BRIEF are popular examples).
 However this crate does provide convenience functions to compute ORB descriptors from images, using [opencv](https://github.com/opencv/opencv) and [opencv-rust](https://github.com/twistedfall/opencv-rust/).